-- 8.1 We share the outcomes of the assessments and evidence with parents in the letter informing them of whether a student who has been assessed is eligible for EAA and, if so, which EAA.
-We do not share actual assessments as these are kept for the JCQ inspector and only form part of the decision and would not be useful in isolation. - 8.2 All parents of students who have been assessed are informed of the final outcome.
-Due to the time-consuming nature of the assessments, evidence gathering and application process, the letter should be expected before the Year 10 examinations.
-Please retain this letter for information as it will apply throughout the GCSE period. - Please be aware that the assessment programme is very rigorous and time-consuming.
+- letter should be expected before the Year 10 examinations.
+Please retain this letter for information as it will apply throughout the GCSE period. - 3.3.
+Please be aware that the assessment programme is very rigorous and time-consuming.
 A great deal of work goes into it before parents are informed of the final outcome which has been agreed by JCQ.
 Whilst we appreciate that all parents want the best for their children, it must be remembered that EAA are to level the playing field for students with disabilities and not to advantage students.
 For example, all students would do better with extra time but part of the purpose of examinations is to see what can be done under timed conditions.
 We try to give as much information as possible in the letter informing parents of the outcome.

-9.0 When EAA are in place
+4. What to consider when EAA are in place:

-- 9.1 Teaching staff stay informed of the EAA for individual students so that it can be reflected in lessons and assessments as far as possible. - 9.2 It is not always possible for EAAs to be applied in mock exams due to constraints beyond our control.

-For example, a computer reader requires an interactive downloaded paper from the exam board and not all departments use past papers in mock exams. - 9.3 If EAA are not used, they are removed as they are not reflecting a student's normal way of working.
-For example, some tasks do not lend themselves to word processer use but if a student routinely chooses to handwrite in lessons and assessments then word-processing is no longer their normal way of working and the EAA will be removed. - 9.4 If EAA are abused they will be removed.
-This includes misuse of computers which leads to ICT network privileges at school being removed and students not being able to access a word processer or laptop. - 9.5 Please see the full 'Disability Policy (Exams)' for additional information.
+- 4.1.
+Teaching staff stay informed of the EAA for individual students so that it can be reflected in lessons and assessments as far as possible. - 4.2.
+It is not always possible for EAAs to be applied in mock exams due to constraints beyond our control.
+For example, a computer reader requires an interactive downloaded paper from the exam board and not all departments use past papers in mock exams. - 4.3.
+If EAA are not used, they are removed as they are not reflecting a student's normal way of working.
+For example, some tasks do not lend themselves to word processer use but if a student routinely chooses to handwrite in lessons and assessments then word-processing is no longer their normal way of working and the EAA will be removed. - 4.4.
+If EAA are abused they will be removed.
+This includes misuse of computers which leads to ICT network privileges at school being removed and students not being able to access a word processer or laptop. - 4.5.
+Please see the full 'Disability Policy (Exams)' for additional information.